 You could be liable for a fine if you trade but do not have a consent.

 There are restrictions on how, where and when you can trade.
 These restrictions, as well as other information, can be found on the street trading guidance.

 Applying for consent

 - complete the street trading consent application form

 - if you have people working for you, you also need to complete the assistant's details form

 Return the completed application form(s) to Licensing Services.

 Processing your application

-Under normal circumstances we will usually make a decision within 28 days and we will notify you in writing.
+Under normal circumstances we usually make a decision within 28 days and will notify you in writing.
 The time taken for a decision to be made will depend upon the proposed location of the site, and whether any consultation processes need to be undertaken with other parties, such as the Highway Authority, the Police or Parish Councils.